kanidm/kanidm/book/src/integrations/oauth2.md

 ## Short names

 By default Kanidm will use SPN as a display username for users.
-In some cases you may want to use the users `name` instead.
+In some cases you may want to use the user's `name` instead.
 To change this setting:

 ```
 kanidm system oauth2 prefer-short-username <client name>